 5. Complexities of compliance

 Compliance is complex in the manufacturing sector.
 The policies are stringent to protect blue-collar workers.
 There are definite rules as to how many shifts and hours they can be put at work.
 Women employees have an additional set of policies.

-To add to this, manufacturing units and management units are often in different states, which mean these compliances vary by location.
+To add to this, manufacturing units and management units are often in different states, which means these compliances vary by location.

 HR in manufacturing must adopt new technology and automation like it is happening on the production side.
 It will surely make change management and building human capital easier and smoother

-If you have any queries, or wish to understand how we can address unique HR scenarios in your organisation, please feel free to connect.
+If you have any queries or wish to understand how we can address unique HR scenarios in your organization, please feel free to connect.